 Avelina gave us each a huge motherly hug as we went to leave.
 She is the matron of the church, and perhaps the town as she cares for their needs at the counter of her establishment!
 We felt very loved and nurtured by her and were reluctant to continue on.
 She is a pilgrimage traveler's treasure!

-In another kilometer from the Bar Avelina, pass the electric substation of Mesón do Vento.
+After another kilometer from the Bar Avelina, pass the electric substation of Mesón do Vento.

-After the gas station, turn left from the AC-542, shown below.
+About 350 meters after the gas station, turn left from the AC-542, shown below.

 Just beyond the electrical substation is a bronze age site, called the Castro das Travesas or the Castro Hill Fort.
 We did not see this, but it may be worth a side trip if you are a history buff.
 Not much is left of the castro but the dirt mounds.
 Turn right immediately after the electric switching area to see the historical marker and mounds.